canerkaseler/jetpack-compose-parameter-management-with-preview-parameter/README.md

 Table of contents:
 1. Compose Design with Traditional Way (_If you know compose, you can skip this part._)
-2. Slot API Pattern in Jetpack Compose
+2. Management of parameters of compose functions in Jetpack Compose
 3. @PreviewParameter Approach in Compose Preview
 4. References